StarmanMartin/SimpleDomControl/docs/getting_started.rst

 The SDC client
 **************

-The whole client is organized in the *Assert* directory
+The whole client is organized in the *Assets* directory

 ::